 Social responsibility is climbing ever higher on many corporate agendas these days.
 But whereas in the past companies may have given cash donations to non-governmental organizations (NGOs), a new trend is now emerging.
 Known generally as strategic philanthropy, it usually involves companies applying their expertise or products in sponsorship projects targeted at local communities or specific segments of the population.
 The return on this participation is not measured in terms of profit, but by other indicators like an increase in brand equity and new learning to generate innovative sustainable solutions.

-At Philips Design this approach is known as Philanthropy by Design, a term coined by Stefano Marzano, CEO and Chief Creative Director.
+At Philips Design this approach is known as Philanthropy by Design, a term coined by Stefano Marzano, Chief Design Officer and Chief Creative Director.
 In short, it means leveraging on design creativity to provide meaningful solutions for empowering some of the more fragile categories of society.
 “Not only does it help many people living at very low income, it is also very beneficial for us,” says Simona Rocchi, Director of Sustainable Design at Philips Design in Eindhoven.
 “It develops brand equity and trust, it is good for employees’ motivation and can act as a source of inspiration.
 It also shows new ways of co-creating value through cooperation with ‘unconventional’ partners such as NGOs, local entrepreneurs and self-help groups for women.”

 An excellent example of what can be achieved by such an approach is the Chulha smokeless stove.
 The story of the Chulha effectively began in September 2005, when the Philips Design global community came together in Eindhoven for a workshop entitled ‘A Sustainable Design Vision – Design for Sense & Simplicity’.
 The event aimed at envisioning products and services able to support NGOs in relieving the suffering of people in emergencies (e.g. earthquakes) or enhancing individual empowerment and local communities’ socio-economic development.
 Approximately 80 design ideas emerged.
 After the workshop, these were filtered by criteria such as compliance with Philips corporate strategy, social investment policy alignment, technological feasibility and Millennium Development Goals fit (www.un.org/millenniumgoals).